ARRS Clinician Educator Development Program

 enthusiastic Clinician Educators, and there will be opportunities to

 network further with the faculty and attendees.

 Attendees will be asked to pre-submit some material that will be used during the session, and may be asked to download various apps/software and review short videos prior to the start of the program.
 Bringing a laptop is a requirement for this course.
-See the 2019 Schedule for more session information.
+See this past schedule for more session information.

 The Clinician Educator Development Program is funded by The Roentgen Fund® of the ARRS.

 - ARRS member at the time the nomination is submitted and for the duration of the program

 - MD or DO (or equivalent) from an accredited institution

 - Completion of all required residency and fellowship training